quintoandar/python-chain/CONTRIBUTING.md

 * Fixing existing bugs
 * Improving documentation and examples

-To help you on this journey we've created this document that will guide you through several steps, like: [creating your development environment](#developing-python-chain), [deploying dependencies](#deploying-dependencies) and [running tests](#running-tests).
+To help you on this journey we've created this document that will guide you through several steps, like [creating your development environment](#developing-python-chain), [deploying dependencies](#deploying-dependencies) and [running tests](#running-tests).

 ## Table of contents